masterkswan/cicd-101-workshop/guide/cicd_101_guide.md

     docker_layer_caching: true
 ```

+A requirement of this pipeline is to build a Docker image based on the app and pushing that image to Docker Hub.
 This run block specifies the [setup_remote_docker:](https://circleci.com/docs/2.0/glossary/#remote-docker) key which is a feature that enables building, running and pushing images to Docker registries from within a Docker executor job.
 When docker_layer_caching is set to true, CircleCI will try to reuse Docker Images (layers) built during a previous job or workflow.
 That is, every layer you built in a previous job will be accessible in the remote environment.
-However, in some cases your job may run in a clean environment, even if the configuration specifies docker_layer_caching: true.
+However, in some cases your job may run in a clean environment, even if the configuration specifies `docker_layer_caching: true`.

-Since we're building a Docker image for our app and pushing that image to Docker Hub the `setup_remote_docker:` is required.

 ```
 - run: